donkarlo/mMath/data/cluster/gng/README.md

                  ):

 ### Code structure
-**data.cluster.gng.GNG** class inherits **data.cluster.gng.ClusteringStrgy** class which enforces it to implement **_doSetClusters** method which will be used by its **getClusters** method  to either compute and return back the found clusters if its the first run or just return back without re-execution of the process.
+**mmath.data.cluster.gng.GNG** class inherits **mmath.data.cluster.gng.ClusteringStrgy** class which enforces it to implement **_doSetClusters** method which will be used by its **getClusters** method  to either compute and return back the found clusters if its the first run or just return back without re-execution of the process.
 * Calling **GNG.getClusters()** results in calling **GNG._runPhases** which first intializes the GNG's graph object with two nodes and an edge between them (by calling **gng.__initializeTheFirstTwoNodes**) and then calls **AdaptationPhase.run** or **GrowingPhase.run**.
 It is the competition between the latter two methods which gradually forms the graph.

 ### Extending